Deividas Taurosevičius: World Extreme Cagefighting

 Taurosevičius defeated previously unbeaten Mackens Semerzier via unanimous decision at WEC 46.

 Taurosevičius lost via majority decision to LC Davis on March 6, 2010 at WEC 47.

 Bellator

-Taurosevicius then competed for Bellator at Bellator 33 against Wilson Reis and was defeated via split decision.
+Taurosevičius then competed for Bellator at Bellator 33 against Wilson Reis and was defeated via split decision.
 He has most recently competed for the Ring of Combat promotion based out of New Jersey, winning the promotion's Featherweight Championship and successfully defending his title three times.